 Greg represents commercial clients in litigation involving contract disputes, business torts, mergers and acquisitions, technology-related claims, and other business disputes.
-Greg also represents health systems, hospitals, clinics, independent physician groups and individual professionals in medical malpractice cases, professional board proceedings, and commercial and contract disputes.
+He also represents health systems, hospitals, clinics, independent physician groups and individual professionals in medical malpractice cases, professional board proceedings, and commercial and contract disputes.

 Clients value Greg as a trusted advisor and advocate who understands their strategic objectives and delivers results that meet their business and professional needs.
-Greg works collaboratively with clients to develop a shared litigation and trial strategy to successfully resolve disputes at the appropriate stage, from pre-suit negotiations through trial.
+He works collaboratively with clients to develop a shared litigation and trial strategy to successfully resolve disputes at the appropriate stage, from pre-suit negotiations through trial.

 Health Care Litigation